LukeTandjung/simplicial-memories/README.md

 3. **Retrieval**: Queries are embedded and matched to vertices.
 Coface lookup surfaces related entities from the same simplices.
 Gap detection identifies missing faces (uncertain inferences).

-See `paper/simplex_representation.ipynb` for detailed documentation.
+See `paper/simplex_representation.ipynb` for detailed documentation, and `paper/main.pdf` for the actual paper.